MichaelJMarsh/MichaelJMarsh/README.md

 <h2 id="-my-coding-journey">🚀 My Coding Journey</h2>
 <p>
   Passionate about crafting seamless mobile experiences, I started with MATLAB for research but quickly fell in love with Flutter and Firebase.
-  <strong>From AI-driven wellness apps to launching CannaBook, my journey has been a deep dive into front-end finesse.</strong>
+  <strong>From AI‑driven wellness apps to launching CannaBook, my journey has been a deep dive into front‑end finesse.</strong>
 </p>
 <details>
   <summary>